UCBerkeleySETI/turbo_seti/README.md

 Some details for the expert eye:

-- Python based, with taylor tree in Cython for improved performance.
+- Python based, with taylor tree in Numba for improved performance.
 - Pre-calculated `drift index arrays`.
 - Output plain text file with information on each hit.
 - Including output reader into a pandas DataFrame.